fluxcd/website/content/en/docs/guides/repository-structure.md

 The platform admin team is responsible for:

 * Setting up the staging and production environments.
-* Maintains the cluster addon-ons and other cluster-wide resources (CRDs, controllers, admission webhooks, etc).
+* Maintains the cluster add-ons and other cluster-wide resources (CRDs, controllers, admission webhooks, etc).
-* Onboards the dev teams repositories using Flux's `GitRepository` custom resources.
+* Onboards the dev teams' repositories using Flux's `GitRepository` custom resources.
 * Configures how the dev teams repositories are reconciled on each cluster using Flux's `Kustomization` custom resources.

 The dev teams are responsible for:

-* Setting up the apps definitions (Kubernetes deployments, Helm releases).
+* Setting up the app's definitions (Kubernetes deployments, Helm releases).
 * Configures how the apps are reconciled on each environment (Kustomize overlays, Helm values).
 * Manages the apps promotion between environments using Flux's automated image updates to Git.